cedalo/streamsheets-documentation/docs/_sources/tutorials/settings.rst.txt

 **Find Password:**  Within  the Streamsheets installation directory in the folder "settings" you can find the "mosquitto" folder.
 Open the "pw_clear.txt" file to access your password.

-**Change Password:** To change the broker password stop Streamsheets, delete the "pw.txt" file and restart again.
+**Change Password:** To change the broker password stop Streamsheets, delete the "pw.txt" & "pw_clear.txt" file and restart again.
 The new password will be generated and again written into the "mosquitto" folder.
 Don´t forget to change the password in your Streamsheets connector!